po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/README.md

 Next unit, we will be diving into servers and Express.
 Spend as much time as you can making sure that students understand Node.js fundamentals.

 In the next unit, students will start using Heroku to host their web applications.
-Be sure to send out the [Heroku CLI installation guide on the Full-Stack Blog](TODO) and remind students to sign up for a Heroku account before starting the next unit.
+Be sure to send out the [instructions for installing the Heroku CLI](../../../01-Class-Content/10-OOP/04-Important/heroku-install.md) and remind students to sign up for a Heroku account before starting the next unit.

 ## Helpful Links